microsoft/FluidFramework/docs/content/docs/deployment/azure-frs.md

 # Introduction

-Fluid provides an implementation of its backend service, known as the Azure Fluid Relay Service (FRS), for clients to connect to.
-As part of the onboarding process, you will be provided a tenant ID, a tenant key, and orderer and storage URLs that will be used to connect your application to this service instance.
-The framework also provides a client-side package, `frs-client`, that will take in these configuration values to quickly allow you set up your collaborative application against the service instance.
-This package handles the logic of connecting your [Fluid Container](../build/containers.md) to the service while keeping the container object itself service-agnostic.
+Azure Fluid Relay service (FRS) is a cloud-hosted Fluid service.
+You can connect your Fluid application to an Azure Fluid Relay instance using the `FrsClient` in the `@fluid-experimental/frs-client` package. `FrsClient` handles the logic of connecting your [Fluid Container]({{< relref "containers.md" >}}) to the service while keeping the container object itself service-agnostic.
 You can use one instance of this client to manage multiple containers.

 Let's take a look at how to go about using the `frs-client` in your app!